-August 31, 2020 Б xhibit C-1R TOTAL FUND BALANCES - GOVERNMENTAL FUNDS (EXHIBIT C-1) \$ 8 984 192 Amounts Reported for Governmental Activities in the Statement of Net Position are Different Because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
-21 074 071 Property taxes receivable, which will be collected subsequent to year-end, but are not available soon enough to pay expenditures and, therefore, are deferred in the funds.
-1 167 798 Payables for bond and notes interest which are due in the current period are not reported in the funds.
-(87 262) Long-term liabilities, including bonds payable, notes payable, bond premiums, and net pension and OPEB liability are not due and payable in the current period and, therefore, are not reported as liabilities in the funds.
-(23 896 014) Deferred charges on refunding is reported as deferred outflow in the statement of net position and is not reported in the funds due to it is not a current financial resource available to pay for current expenditures.
-685 181 Deferred outflows of resources for pension represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenses/expenditures) until then.
-2 996 038 Deferred inflows of resources for pension represents a consumption of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-(1 131 233) Deferred outflows of resources for OPEB represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenses/expenditures) until then.
-817 342 Deferred inflows of resources for OPEB represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-(5 134 001)
+TOTAL FUND BALANCES - GOVERNMENTAL FUNDS BALANCE SHEET \$ 1 119 010 Amounts Reported for Governmental Activities in the Statement of Net Position ("SNP") are Different Because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
+4 934 381 Property taxes receivable, which will be collected subsequent to year-end, but are not available soon enough to pay expenditures, and therefore, are deferred in the funds.
+808 495 Long-term liabilities, including bonds payable, interest payable, and net pension and OPEB liability, are not due and payable in the current period, and, therefore, are not reported as liabilities in the funds.
+(2 718 309) Deferred outflows of resources for pension represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (revenue) until that time.
+373 290 Deferred inflows of resources for pension represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (expenses/expenditures) until then.
+(128 200) Deferred outflows of resources for OPEB represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenses/expenditures) until then.
+205 499 Deferred inflows of resources for OPEB represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+(346 571) NET POSITION OF GOVERNMENTAL ACTIVITIES - STATEMENT OF NET POSITION \$ 4 247 595